gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 In real applications, the simple case above is not always sufficient.
 You might need to display on the same line several MiddleEllipsis components whose widths are defined with `flex-grow` values, which implies that the room that each component has depends on the content of the others (texts push or pull their containers depending on their relative lengths).
 In this case, the simple syntax above will clip the texts wrongly.
-The reason is that the components have no way to know their final widths during the clipping process.
+The reason is that each component has no way to know the final widths of its neighbors during the clipping process.

-To make them aware of each other, you gather them in a parent MiddleEllipsis like so:
+To make them deal properly with each other, you gather them in a parent MiddleEllipsis like so:
 ```HTML
 <MiddleEllipsis class="papa">
   <MiddleEllipsis class="child1" text="a long text" />